bitwarden/help/_articles/login-with-sso/about-key-connector.md

 Key Connector required users to [remove their Master Passwords](#impact-on-master-passwords) and instead uses a company-owned database of cryptographic keys to decrypt users' Vaults.
 Because Master Passwords can not be re-created for accounts that have removed them, this means that once an account uses Key Connector decryption it is for all intents and purposes **owned by the Organization**.

 These accounts **may not leave the Organization**, as in doing so they would lose any means of decrypting Vault data.
-Similarly, if an Organization administrator removes the account from the Organization, the account is lost.
+Similarly, if an Organization administrator removes the account from the Organization, the account will lose any means of decrypting Vault data.

 ### Impact on other Features